 This study found that eating at least two servings of strawberries each week led to a 14% reduction of inflammatory markers in the blood.

-Berries are also rich in plant compounds rutin and quercetin, which offer huge health benefits.
+Berries are also rich in the plant compounds rutin and quercetin, which offer huge health benefits.
 In this test-tube study, quercetin blocked inflammatory processes that can lead to arthritis; and in another study, when rats were given rutin and quercetin supplements, levels of inflammation decreased.

 Like tart cherries, blueberries also contain anthocyanins, which this study found can help to ease joint pain and stiffness caused by oseteoarthritis.